 Residents in this program will have a number of opportunities unique to Northern Ontario.
 While the majority of the training takes place in Sudbury, the opportunity to have clinical experiences in various centers across the North, from small rural hospitals to other major centers such as Thunder Bay, provides a unique chance to understand how anesthesia is provided outside of the major teaching center, and exposure to potential career opportunities.

 Core academic learning experiences take place at hospital sites throughout Northern Ontario.
-In addition to the communities listed below, NOSM has affiliations with 22 hospitals where additional experiences may be sought, including, but not limited to Dryden District Health Centre, Lake of the Woods District Hospital in Kenora, Meno-Ya-Win Health Centre in Sioux Lookout, Muskoka Algonquin Healthcare, Riverside Healthcare Facilities Inc. in Fort Frances, St. Joseph’s Care Group, Temiskaming Hospital, Timmins and District Hospital, and Notre Dame Hospital in Hearst, which allows for a wide variety of unique learning opportunities.
+In addition to the communities listed below, NOSM University has affiliations with 22 hospitals where additional experiences may be sought, including, but not limited to Dryden District Health Centre, Lake of the Woods District Hospital in Kenora, Meno-Ya-Win Health Centre in Sioux Lookout, Muskoka Algonquin Healthcare, Riverside Healthcare Facilities Inc. in Fort Frances, St. Joseph’s Care Group, Temiskaming Hospital, Timmins and District Hospital, and Notre Dame Hospital in Hearst, which allows for a wide variety of unique learning opportunities.

 Health Sciences North (HSN)

 The Departments of Anesthesiology offer a number of services throughout their respective hospitals.
 The Anesthesiologists are constantly challenged to update their practices and offer different services which align with the changes in the nature of medicine and overall healthcare.

 Health Sciences North (HSN) site has provided Royal College training in anesthesia for over 10 years.
 It is well known to be an outstanding clinical rotation.
 The service to education ratio is strongly in favour of education and the clinical faculty members routinely receive outstanding evaluations.